Heart failure, as the almost 6 million Americans with it know, doesn’t mean “failure.” It doesn’t mean “stopped.”

-“First of all, heart failure is an unfortunate and inaccurate term,” says Lynne Warner Stevenson, the director of the cardiomyopathy and heart failure program at Brigham and Women’s Hospital.
+“First of all, heart failure is an unfortunate and inaccurate term,” says Lynne Warner Stevenson, MD, the director of the cardiomyopathy and heart failure program at Brigham and Women’s Hospital.
 “It usually means that the heart is handicapped, not that it can’t function.”

 No one will tell you that heart failure isn’t serious business.
 It’s certainly a tough pair of words to hear.

 “All of the sudden you feel like your life has kind of fallen out from underneath your feet, and that you’re facing this big uncertainty,” Stevenson says.
 “But it’s not that your life has become uncertain.
 It’s always been uncertain.
-We never know if we’re going to make it through the day.

 “That doesn’t isolate [you] from all the people around you.
 Life is uncertain for everybody.”